Explore our Andaman tour...

 A: The tribes of Andaman and Nicobar Islands cherish their peace and any kind of photography of them is strictly prohibited and even punishable.

 A: Yes.
-Indian Rupees is used in Andaman Islands.
-You can exchange currency at the airport, from the banks or currency dealers.
+Indian Rupees are used in the Andaman Islands.
+You can exchange currency from the banks or currency dealers at the airport.
 Also, you can withdraw Indian Rupees from the ATMs there.

 A: For Indians: No passport/visa/permission is required.
 They can stay in permitted areas for as long as they want.

-For Foreigners: Passport is required with an Indian Visa to enter India.
-This is applicable to foreigners entering Andamans directly from a charter/private yachts.
+For Foreigners: A passport is required with an Indian Visa to enter India.
+This is applicable to foreigners entering Andamans directly from charter/private yachts.
 Additionally, a Restricted Area Permit (RAP) is also required which can be availed on arrival to Port Blair from the Immigration counter at the airport or embarkation of ships at the sea-port.
-RAP is issued for 30 day visit in islands, and is extendable upto 15 more days and tickets can be rescheduled in Port Blair itself from the respective airline offices.
+RAP is issued for a 30-day visit to islands and is extendable up to 15 more days and tickets can be rescheduled in Port Blair itself from the respective airline offices.